AdrianaBerdich/Sweep-to-Unlock-Datasets/README.md

 |------- 2-7Khz passband extracted (16 loudspeakers x 100 samples) \
 |------- AWGN affected (16 loudspeakers x 100 samples)

-Dataset Download Link: FFT_EXTRACTIONS.zip (76.5MB)
+Dataset Download Link: http://www.aut.upt.ro/~bgroza/projects/FFT_EXTRACTIONS.zip (76.5MB)

 Note that the RAW files are very large and uncut, it is advisable that you use the FFT extractions.